Katrina Jessoe, Ed Taylor and Dale Manning Find Evidence That Climate Change Will Alter Labor Allocations in Rural Mexico, Including Migration

 The study, published in The Economic Journal, uses a 28-year panel on individual employment and daily weather-station readings to test the impacts of weather shocks on labor allocations.
 It finds that an increase in high-temperature days leads to a reduction in local employment, particularly for wage work and non-farm labor.
 Extreme heat also increases migration domestically from rural to urban areas and internationally to the U.S. The authors link these econometric findings with climate projections to simulate the predicted change in probability of working in a given sector and location in the year 2075, ceteris paribus.
 The results show that, under a medium emissions scenario, increases in extreme heat days may decrease local employment by up to 1.4% annually, and climate change may increase migration by 1.4%.
 These projections translate into 236,094 fewer individuals employed locally, 232,792 migrating to urban areas of Mexico, and 41,275 migrating to the U.S.

-Jessoe and Taylor are faculty members in the UC Davis ARE Department.
+Katrina Jessoe and Ed Taylor are faculty members in the UC Davis ARE Department.
 Manning received his doctorate from UCD ARE and is now a member of the ARE faculty at Colorado State University.
 The study received funding from the William and Flora Hewlett Foundation, USDA, Mexico's CONACYT, and the UC Institute on Mexico, UCMEXUS.

 Contact Us2116 Social Sciences and Humanities